plugdata-team/plugdata/Resources/Documentation/ELSE/datetime.md

 methods:
   - type: seed
-    description: get number of seconds since the beggining of the month to use it as a seed value
+    description: get number of seconds since the beginning of the month to use it as a seed value

 draft: false
 ---